pypy/pypy.org/posts/2021/09/open-ended-traces.md

 Here we can clearly see the problem: The old JIT would try tracing the auto-generated code by the template again and again, but would never produce a useful trace, wasting lots of time in the process.
-The new JIT still traces a few times uselessly, but then eventually converges and stops emits cmachine code for all the paths through the auto-generated Python code.
+The new JIT still traces a few times uselessly, but then eventually converges and stops emitting machine code for all the paths through the auto-generated Python code.